FAMILY FUN SERVICE

 “When they needed my help was I there? …

 Do not let them pass by, saying.
 ‘Sometime I’ll try’.
-But go and do something today.” (see #1 Good Samaritan above).
+But go and do something today.”
+(See #1 Good Samaritan activity above or HERE.)

 WHAT ARE WAYS MY FAMILY CAN SERVE?